jasper-zanjani/notes/includes/Health/Health-glossary.md

 **Vascular resistance**{: #vascular-resistance }
+:
     The resistance that must be overcome to push blood through the circulatory system

 **Vasoreactivity**{: #vasoreactivity}
+:
     A >= 30% decrease in pulmonary vascular resistance (PVR) with vasodilator compared to baseline

 **VAT**{: #vat }
+:

-**Visceral adipose tissue (VAT)** is fat surrounding the intra-abdominal organs which has been associated with various medical pathologies; alongside **subcutaneous adipose tissue (SAT)**, one of the two types of body fat tissue
+    *Visceral adipose tissue (VAT)* is fat surrounding the intra-abdominal organs which has been associated with various medical pathologies; alongside **subcutaneous adipose tissue (SAT)**, one of the two types of body fat tissue

 **Visceral obesity**{: #visceral-obesity}
+:

-Abnormally high deposition of **visceral adipose tissue (VAT)**
+    Abnormally high deposition of [**visceral adipose tissue (VAT)**](#vat)

 #### Vitamin B12